MicheDev3/webassembly_threads_proposal_overview_example/README.md

 Based on the example from https://github.com/WebAssembly/threads/blob/main/proposals/threads/Overview.md

+# How to Compile

+You can compile the project by running `jai jai/build.jai` which will compile Jai into WASM and generate and compile any WAT file required

-# How to start
+# How to Run

-- build the .wasm from the .wat by running `./build.sh` (wat2wasm is from https://github.com/WebAssembly/wabt)
-- start the server with `./server_start.sh`
-- open the web page at `http://localhost:8085/`
-- view logs in the browser dev console
+You can start the server by running the python script `server.py` on a terminal; e.g: `python server.py` You can view the web app using the following url `http://localhost:8085/` (use the browser dev console to view any logs)

+# Requirements

+- Jai compiler (version currently tested: jai-beta-2-009)
+- WASM compiler (using wat2wasm from wabt)

 # Useful links for further research